Priyanshu-Ghosh-unplugged/Food_Loops/README.md

 ## Overview

 FoodLoops is an innovative Android application meticulously crafted to tackle the global issue of food waste.
 By connecting consumers with retailers offering discounts on near-expiry products, we empower users to make conscious, sustainable shopping choices without breaking the bank.
-You might n=be thinking that I have lost my mind while coding.
+You might be thinking that I have lost my mind while coding.
 But a reality check, a survey confirmed the results as well.
 The supermarkets are reducing their loss margins while users are increasing their profit margins.

 Imagine a world where delicious food doesn't end up in landfills, and saving money goes hand-in-hand with saving the planet.
 That's the future FoodLoops envisions.